ephraimm-zm/ephraim-api-assignment/README.md

 ## Demo Video

-A demo video showcasing the functionality of the app is available.
+Link to video showcasing the functionality of the app:

 The video highlights:

 - User interaction with the city input form.
 - How the weather data is fetched and displayed.